 Millard's elementary curriculum builds a strong base for future learning.

 Students learn across a variety of disciplines.
-All curriculum follow the Nebraska department of education standards.
-A deeper exploration of the curriculum can be found in the student handbook.
+A deeper exploration of the curriculum can be found in the Elementary Education Handbook linked below.
 Elementary curriculum includes:

 - Writing - Teachers use a writing workshop model and focus on grammar, mechanics, and spelling while using the writing process to express ideas.
 Direct instruction in handwriting is given using the Zaner-Bloser Handwriting Program.
 Cursive writing is formally introduced in third grade.

 - Social Studies - Social studies prepares students to become engaged citizens in local, national and global societies.
 The Teacher's Curriculum Institute Social Studies Alive! is the primary curriculum resource for Kindergarten, First, Second, Third, and Fifth Grade classrooms.
 The Nebraska Adventure, published by Gibb-Smith Education, is the primary curriculum source for Fourth Grade.